Looking for the best things to do in Cradle Mountain? You’ve come to the right place!

 But, expect the unexpected!

-I visited Cradle Mountain over the Easter weekend in April and the weather was incredible!
+I visited Cradle Mountain National Park over the Easter weekend in April and the weather was incredible!
 The week after, however, was a different story.
 Temperatures were nearing zero degrees and it started snowing.

 Where to stay in Cradle Mountain